kamilazdybal/PCAfold/docs/index.rst

 introduces analysis module to judge the topology of the obtained low-dimensional manifolds.

-A general overview for chaining **PCAfold** modules is presented in the diagram
+The general overview for using **PCAfold** modules is presented in the diagram
 below:

 .. image:: images/PCAfold-diagram.png